nolcut/FaaSr-Docs/docs/workflow_repo.md

-# Configuring your FaaSr-workflow repo
+# Your FaaSr-workflow repo

+Your FaaSr-workflow GitHub repository is the default management/launching pad environment for all your workflows; it is the primary location where you will store credentials/secrets, and register and launch workflows.
 As described in the [workflow model] document, before you start using FaaSr to run workflows, you need to setup your **FaaSr-workflow** GitHub repository to hold the following information:

 - JSON configuration files for each of your workflows
 - GitHub secrets for your compute and data cloud servers